 Bronze Bonsai Table Lamp

-Materials: Wood base, bronze bonsai tree, brass rod, paper or fabric lamp shade, Bakelite socket.
+Materials: Wood base, bronze or some moulded brass bonsai tree.
+Brass rod, paper/cardboard or fabric lampshade.
+Bakelite socket.

 Height: 50 cm / 19.68”